-Patagonia’s rivers are under attack!
-A consortium of European and Chilean mega-companies seeks to place a total of five dams blocking the rivers that are the lifeblood in the heart of this diversely rich region.
-Two of the dams are slated for the Baker, Chile’s longest and highest flowing river.
-The other three would be built along the Pascua, Chile’s third highest flowing river.
+Rios Libres was formed in 2010 in opposition to a mega-hydroelectric scheme, HidroAysén, which would bring industrialization and destruction to the pristine Aysén region.
+A consortium of European and Chilean mega-companies sought to place a total of five dams blocking the rivers that are the lifeblood in the heart of this diversely rich region.
+Two of the dams were slated for the Baker, Chile’s longest and highest flowing river.
+The other three would have been built along the Pascua, Chile’s third highest flowing river.
 Both rivers serve critical ecological functions that would be lost forever as a result of damming.

 Chilean Patagonia is a remote region of the world where nature, long left to its own devices grows wild, beautiful and largely untouched by man.
 As South America’s last frontier, the region boasts incredible biodiversity, breathtaking landscapes, essential ecological values, and a remote solitude that is increasingly rare in our burgeoning world.
 Dappled with pristine lakes, jagged peaks, ancient glaciers, rushing rivers, coastal rainforests and dry grasslands, the area’s diversity is striking and its magnificence unmatched.

-We would like to join the fight for these wild lands and the people who depend on them.
-As such, we propose to bring a team of talented individuals, including a photographer, an author, cinematographers, local river guides, Chilean journalists and conservationists on a trip down the Baker.
-This power-packed team of experts will work together to give this threatened area a voice by documenting this incredible natural resource in its pristine state and by highlighting what the area means to the people, plants, and wildlife that make up its ecosystem.
-We will also use this opportunity to illustrate how this mega-hydroelectric scheme would forever change the face and character of the area and therefore, why it needs to be prevented.
-The team will create compelling photos, written articles and a documentary film that will convey the beauty, unique quality and ecological importance of the rivers and the surrounding lands.
-These pieces will delve into the current conflict and the immediate threats facing the people and lands of the Aysén Region.
+The Rios Libres team worked together to give this threatened area a voice by documenting this incredible natural resource in its pristine state and by highlighting what the area means to the people, plants, and wildlife that make up its ecosystem.
+We also used this opportunity to illustrate how this mega-hydroelectric scheme would forever change the face and character of the area and therefore, why it needed to be prevented.
+The team created compelling photos, written articles, short online films, and two documentary films that conveyed the beauty, unique quality and ecological importance of the rivers and the surrounding lands.